akhomy/docker-compose-lamp/README.md

+# Status
+Archived in favor of other tools.

 # Docker Compose Web stack
-Based on the Docker images, built to be fast, small and extendable web stack.
+Based on the Docker images, built to be a fast, small, and extendable web stack.

 ## Stack
 * [PHP-FPM](https://github.com/ahomy/alpine-php_fpm)